Authentication

 redirect_uriThe same redirect URI used in Step 1

-The response contains an access_token you can use as a bearer token in API requests.
+The response contains an access_token (and a refresh_token if you requested the offline_access scope) you can use as a bearer token in API requests.

 Python example